katenjoki/A-B_Hypothesis-Testing/README.md

 The users that were presented with the questionnaire above were chosen according to the following rule:

-* Control: users who have been shown a dummy ad\n
+* Control: users who have been shown a dummy ad
-* Exposed: users who have been shown a creative (ad) that was designed by SmartAd for the client.
+* Exposed: users who have been shown a creative that was designed by SmartAd for the client.